Titovskaya Sopka

-Titovskaya Sopka is a mountain massif (max. elevation 944.7 m), valuable natural-historical territory, complex geological natural monument of local significance (paleontological, petrographic and geomorphological types according to the scientific classification of geological heritage objects).
+Titovskaya Sopka is a mountain massif (max. elevation 944.7 m), a valuable natural-historical territory, a complex geological natural monument of local significance (paleontological, petrographic and geomorphological types according to the scientific classification of geological heritage objects).
 It is located on the southwestern outskirts of Chita, near the confluence of the Ingoda and Chitinka Rivers.

 Geographical description

 Titovskaya Sopka is a Permian-Early Triassic stratovolcano of the Ingodin-Chita volcanic field.
 Titovskaya Sopka is characterized by explosive type of volcanic eruption, lavas of medium basic composition, flows of trachyte, trachyandesite, basalt, predominance of clastolavas of plugs with volcanic bombs, complete absence of slag and a large amount of loose tufa material.

 The stratovolcano is mainly composed of trachyte, trachylliolite, trachyandesite flows, trachyte clastoflavas (up to 100 m wide flows) with rare horizons of basalts (up to 20 m wide flows) attributed to the Tamir series.
 In the southern rocky parts of Titov Sopka, clastoflavas with volcanic bombs up to 2 m in diameter predominate.
 Trachyriolite flows with vertical fluidity emphasizing lava movement in the volcano's feeding channel (over 50 m wide) have been established.
 There, among lava flows of black basalts (1.8 to 30 m wide), a pegmatite dike (7 m wide) and a body of syenite porphyry (18 m wide) that healed the volcano's parasitic plug are also noted.
-The eastern slopes consist of flows of trachybasalts and trachytes interlayered with clastoplavas and vitrocrystalline tuffs.
+The eastern slopes consist of flows of trachybasalts and trachytes interlayered with clastoflavas and vitrocrystalline tuffs.
 The width of the flows is 5–10 m.
 On the left side of the Logovoy dip, the quarry is covered by trachybasalts with a plug made of syenite porphyries (width over 50 m).
 The peculiarity of the syenite porphyries is the mass development of various "fernlike" bushy dendrites of manganese and iron oxides, 20–30 cm in size, along the fractures, as well as many cracks, micro-fractures with displacement amplitude up to 20 cm.
 On the northern spurs of Titovskaya Sopka, horizons of yellow-gray massive tuffs with secondary bluish formations of vivianite type were found among trachyte clasts.Opposite the lookout point along the Moskovskiy Tract, another parasitic plug is exposed in the road quarry, healed by syenite porphyries.

 In the southwestern part of the massif, along the steep escarpment above the rocky tributary of the Ingoda River, there is a contact — superposition of trachyte lavas on Paleozoic leucocratic granites.
 On the southern rocks there is an area of about 50 m high preserved basement terrace of the Praingoda with weak alluvium.
 The Ingoda River valley in the area of the southern slopes belongs to the antecedent type.